Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Introduction and statement of the main results

 \begin{assum} We assume that $\phi: (\partial M, g_F + \phi^*g_B) \to (B, g_B)$ is a Riemannian submersion. \end{assum}

 This assumption is used in order to obtain the expression \eqref{hodge de rham} for the Hodge de Rham operator.

 The next assumption requires some preparation: The spaces $\mathscr{H}_y=\ker \Delta_{F_y}$ of harmonic forms on the fibres have finite dimension independent of the base point $y \in B$, since they are isomorphic to the cohomology of $F$.
 It is a standard fact that these spaces then form a vector bundle $\mathscr{H}$ over $B$.
 The metric $g$ induces a flat connection on the bundle $\mathscr{H}$, see \cite[Proposition 15]{gravi ins}.
 We denote the twisted Gauss-Bonnet operator on $B$ with values in this flat vector bundle by $D_B = \mathfrak{d} + \mathfrak{d}^*$.
 Its definition will be recalled explicitly in \eqref{DB}.
-Write $N_B$ for the number operator on differential forms $\Omega^*(B,\mathscr{H})$, multiplying any $\w \in \Omega^\ell(B,\mathscr{H})$ by $\ell$.
+Write $N_B$ for the number operator on differential forms $\W ^*(B,\mathscr{H})$, multiplying any $\w \in \W ^\ell(B,\mathscr{H})$ by $\ell$.
 We define the family of operators

-acting on $\Omega^*(B,\mathscr{H})\oplus \Omega^{*-1}(B,\mathscr{H})$.
-This is the indicial family of a $b$-operator $P_{00}$ that will be introduced in \eqref{eqn:square_phi-prelim}.
+acting on $\W ^*(B,\mathscr{H})\oplus \W ^{*-1}(B,\mathscr{H})$.
+This is the indicial family of a $\bb$-operator $P_{00}$ that will be introduced in \eqref{eqn:square_phi-prelim}.
 Its set of indicial roots is defined as

-Noting that $I_\lambda(P_{00})$ is symmetric, we find that $\textup{spec}_b(P_{00}) \subset \R$ is real.
+Noting that $I_\lambda(P_{00})$ is symmetric, we find that $\specb(P_{00}) \subset \R$ is real.
 We can now formulate our next assumption.

-\begin{assum} Assume that $\textup{spec}_b(P_{00}) \cap[-1,1]=\varnothing$.
-Due to symmetry of $I_\lambda(P_{00})$ under the reflection $\lambda \mapsto - \lambda$, this is equivalent to $\textup{spec}_b(P_{00}) \cap[-1,0]=\varnothing$. \end{assum}
+\begin{assum} Assume that $\specb(P_{00}) \cap[-1,1]=\varnothing$.
+Due to symmetry of $I_\lambda(P_{00})$ under the reflection $\lambda \mapsto - \lambda$, this is equivalent to $\specb(P_{00}) \cap[-1,0]=\varnothing$. \end{assum}

+Note that even if Assumption \ref{assum3} is violated for the (full) Hodge Laplacian but holds for the Laplacian acting on forms of a fixed degree $k$, then our results hold for that degree. \footnote{Compare with \cite{kottke-rochon}, their method does not allow for this conclusion.}

 Assumption \ref{assum3} can be reformulated in terms of spectral conditions on $D_B$ precisely as in \cite[(21)]{guillarmou2014low} with $d_N$ and $\Delta_N$ replaced by $\mathfrak{d}$ and $D^2_B$.
 It is satisfied if $D_B$ has a sufficiently large spectral gap around zero.
-As we will see in Corollary \ref{cor:kernel}, Assumption \ref{assum3} implies the non-resonance assumption
+As we will see in Corollary \ref{cor:kernel}, Assumption \ref{assum3} implies the \textit{non-resonance condition}\footnote{It is natural to ask whether the non-resonance condition and $0 \notin \specb(P_{00})$ already imply Assumption \ref{assum3}.
+We conjecture that this is not the case since \eqref{noresonance-consequence} is a global condition on $M$ while $\specb(P_{00})$ is determined locally at the boundary.
+However, we do not have an explicit counterexample.}